cosmosvschaos/library_system/README.md

 ### Step 2: Create Empty Functions with Signatures in Comments in Different Files

-Each file will be assigned to a team member, containing empty functions to be developed by the respective person.

 In each function's comments, include the following information:

 1. **Parameter Names and Types:** Describe the input values that the function expects.